yuhuihui2011/VaSP/README.md

     #>   -------
     #>   seqinfo: 1 sequence from an unspecified genome; no seqlengths

--   Showing the splicing information
+-   Showing the splicing information (this function is currently deprecated)

 <!-- -->